tiaanv/SBKA/README.md

 * The Sound is not an embedded wave file, but the waveform is generated in code.
 Saves some size, and makes it more flexible
 * The sound is a 10Hz sine wave, imperceptible to human hearing (for most).
 * To sound volume is ramped up, and then down, to make sure there are no START/STOP "pops".
 Some digital devices will manifest this.
-* The app has a Tray Icon, and a Settings window (nothing in there yet)
+* The app has a Tray Icon and a Settings window.
+See Getting Started below for details

 <p align="right">(<a href="#readme-top">back to top</a>)</p>